icann/rdap-conformance-tool/docs/std_95/response.md

 Test group: [[stdResponseValidation]](#id-stdResponseValidation){ #id-stdResponseValidation }

-1. Validate that the content-type HTTP header has the media type “application/rdap+json”.
+1. Test case [-13000](#id-testCase-13000){ #id-testCase-13000 }: Validate that the content-type HTTP header has the media type “application/rdap+json”.
 This validation should allow for media type parameters such as “charset”, etc…
 ```json
 {
   "code": -13000,